Valgorithms/TwitchPHP/README.md

 		'help', // Send a list of commands as a chat message ],
 	'restricted_functions' => [ // Enabled functions usable only by whitelisted users
+		'join', //Joins another user's channel
+		'leave', //Leave the current user's channel
+	],
+	'private_functions' => [ // Enabled functions usable only by the bot owner sharing the same username as the bot 'stop', //Kills the bot
 		'php', //Outputs the current version of PHP as a message ],
-	'private_functions' => [ // Enabled functions usable only by the bot owner sharing the same username as the bot 'stop', //Kills the bot
-	],
 );
 //include 'commands.php';